exercism/website-copy/tracks/javascript/exercises/collatz-conjecture/mentoring.md

 ### Reasonable solution

-The collatz conjecture has multiple approaches when it comes to implementation, and both a recursive as an iterative implementation can be idiomatic.
+The collatz conjecture has multiple approaches when it comes to implementation, both a recursive and an iterative implementation can be idiomatic.

 #### Recursive solution